Karmabunny/resiz-o-tron/README.md

 ## Supported operating systems

-The resiz-o-tron has been tested with:
+The resiz-o-tron uses the .NET framework v2.0 and has been tested with:
 - Windows XP
 - Windows Vista
 - Windows 7
 - Windows 8.1

-It also works correctly under Wine and has been tested on Linux.
+It also works correctly under Mono and has been tested on Ubuntu Linux.